DSanonym/cupid/README.md

 assignments consistent with all constraints simultaneously, and marginalizes over them to get per-link support plus the quotient graph of indistinguishable solutions.

-**03 — baseline.** The same data scored the conventional way: every cluster–molecule pair tested independently with a one-sided Fisher's exact test.
+**03 — Baseline.** The same data scored the conventional way: every cluster–molecule pair tested independently with a one-sided Fisher's exact test.
 The comparison of interest is not only accuracy but what each method reports when the data cannot identify a unique answer.